-1. God is in the promife, as the God of peace, as the author and beflower of peace.
-The greatest of blessings, is the blessing of peace, peace bath all blessings included in it.
-It bath poffession, fruition, and fecurity; it bath plenty, pleasure and safety; where there is no peace, there is no recurity for the holding, nor opportunity of enjoying what we have.
+1. God is in the promise, as the God of peace, as the author and bestower of peace.
+The greatest of blessings is the blessing of peace; peace hath all blessings included in it.
+It hath possession, fruition, and security; it hath plenty, pleasure, and safety; where there is no peace, there is no security for the holding, nor opportunity of enjoying what we have.
 Whatever we have, we have it as if we had it not.
-Peace is the greateft of bleffings.
+Peace is the greatest of blessings.
 Peace with God is the most glorious of peace.
 What is there that is excellent, what is there that is desirable, that is not comprehended in this peace with God?
-Where there is peace, there is pardon; guilt cannot consist with this peace; 'being justified by faith, we have peace with God.'
-Where there is peace, there is grace and holiness; 'there is no peace, saith my God, to the wicked.'
-Where there is peace, there is love and good will.
-As love, so peace is the union of hearts.
-The God of peace is with you, signifies no less than this; the almighty God bears you good-will.
-These two, peace and goodwill, are twins; 'on earth peace, good-will towards men.'
+Where there is peace, there is pardon; guilt cannot consist with this peace; "being justified by faith, we have peace with God."
+Where there is peace, there is grace and holiness; "There is no peace, saith my God, to the wicked."
+Where there is peace, there is love and As love, so peace is the union good will. of hearts.
+"The God of peace is with you," signifies no less than this,-the Almighty God bears you good will.
+These two, -peace and good will, -are twins: " on earth peace, good will towards men."
 Where there is peace, there is life, everlasting life; internal, is the seed of eternal peace.

-This peace is a portion; peace with God is our possession of the God of peace; this peace is a fanctuary; if the God of peace be with us, the peace of God will keep our hearts.
+This peace is a portion,-peace with God is our possession of the God of peace; this peace is a sanctuary,-if the God of peace be with us, the peace of God will keep our hearts.